-Negative Equity - This is when the amount you owe on a mortgage is greater than the value of your property.
+Negative Equity - This is when the amount you owe on a mortgage is greater than the value of your savings balances with your mortgage.
+Rather than paying you interest on your savings, you can offset your savings against your mortgage.